Regulus343/Fractal/readme.md

 **Enabling Developer Mode:**

 To set a `developer` session variable to `true`, go to `website.com/admin/developer`.
 This will identify you as the web developer for Fractal and you may be able to see more information and manage extra settings.
+To turn off Developer Mode, go to `website.com/admin/developer/off`.

 <a name="basic-usage"></a>
 ## Basic Usage